-We periodically review our inventory for evidence of slow-moving or obsolete inventory and provide for an allowance when considered necessary.
-We have determined that no such reserve was necessary as of June 30, 2024 or December 31, 2023.
-We prepay for inventory purchases from foreign suppliers and include inventory in transit where title had passed to us but had not yet been physically received.
+The Company periodically reviews its inventory for evidence of slow-moving or obsolete inventory and provides for an allowance when considered necessary.
+The Company determined that no such reserve was necessary as of September 30, 2024 or December 31, 2023.
+The Company prepays for inventory purchases from foreign suppliers and includes inventory in transit where title had passed to the Company but had not yet been physically received.